Branko Okić

-Branko Okić (born February 16, 1969) is a Bosnian-Herzegovinian former footballer.
+Branko Okić (born February 16, 1969) is a Bosnian-Herzegovinian former footballer who played as a midfielder.

 Playing career

 Okić spent the majority of his career in the German lower leagues.

 Managerial career

 After coaching German amateur sides SV Ebnat, TuRa Untermünkheim and DJK Schwabsberg, he was appointed assistant to head coach Bruno Akrapović at Bulgarian club CSKA Sofia in November 2011.